openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Overview

-This specification defines the following mechanisms to allow Wallets used by the End-User to request Credential issuers to issue Verifiable Credentials via the Credential Endpoint:
+This specification defines the following mechanisms to allow Wallets used by the End-User to request Credential Issuers to issue Verifiable Credentials via the Credential Endpoint:

 * A newly defined Credential Endpoint from which Credentials can be issued.
 See (#credential-endpoint).
-* An optional mechanism for the Issuer to initiate the issuance.
+* An optional mechanism for the Credential Issuer to initiate the issuance.
 See (#issuance_initiation_endpoint).
 * An extended Authorization Request that allows to request authorization to request issuance of Credentials of specific types.
 See (#credential-authz-request).
 * An optional ability to bind an issued Credential to a cryptographic key material.
 The Credential request therefore allows to convey a proof of posession for the key material.
 Multiple proof types are supported.
 See (#credential_request).
 * A mechanism for the Deferred Credential Issuance.
 See (#deferred-credential-issuance).
-* A mechanism for the Issuer to publish metadata about the Credential it is capable of issuing.
+* A mechanism for the Credential Issuer to publish metadata about the Credential it is capable of issuing.
 See (#server-metadata)
 * A mechanism that allows issuance of multiple Credentials of same or different type.
 See (#token-response) and (#credential-response).

 The Wallet sends one Credential Request per individual Credential.
 The wallet MAY use the same access token to send multiple Credential Requests to request issuance of
   - multiple Credentials of different types bound to the same proof, or
   - multiple Credentials of the same type bound to different proofs

-The Issuer MAY also request Credential presentation as means to authenticate or identify the User during the Issuance Flow as illustrated in a use case in (#use-case-2).
+the Credential Issuer MAY also request Credential presentation as means to authenticate or identify the User during the Issuance Flow as illustrated in a use case in (#use-case-2).

 Note that the issuance can have multiple characteristics, which can be combined depending on the use-cases:

-* Authorization Code Flow or Pre-Authorized Code Flow: whether the Issuer obtains user information to turn into a verifiable Credential using user authentication and consent at the Issuer's Authorization Endpoint (Authorization Code Flow), or using out of bound mechanisms outside of the issuance flow (pre-authorized code flow)
+* Authorization Code Flow or Pre-Authorized Code Flow: whether the Credential Issuer obtains user information to turn into a verifiable Credential using user authentication and consent at the Credential Issuer's Authorization Endpoint (Authorization Code Flow), or using out of bound mechanisms outside of the issuance flow (pre-authorized code flow)
-* Wallet initiated or Issuer initiated: whether the issuance request from the Wallet is sent to the Issuer without any gesture from the Issuer (Wallet Initiated), or following the communication from the Issuer (Issuer Initiated).
+* Wallet initiated or Issuer initiated: whether the issuance request from the Wallet is sent to the Credential Issuer without any gesture from the Credential Issuer (Wallet Initiated), or following the communication from the Credential Issuer (Issuer Initiated).
-* Same-device or Cross-device: whether the Wallet to which the Credential is issued and the Issuer's user experience (website or an app) reside on the same device, or on different devices.
+* Same-device or Cross-device: whether the Wallet to which the Credential is issued and the Credential Issuer's user experience (website or an app) reside on the same device, or on different devices.
-* Just-in-time or Deferred: whether the Issuer can issue the Credential directly in response to the Credential Request (just-in-time), or requires time and needs the Wallet to come back to retrieve Credential (deferred).
+* Just-in-time or Deferred: whether the Credential Issuer can issue the Credential directly in response to the Credential Request (just-in-time), or requires time and needs the Wallet to come back to retrieve Credential (deferred).

 ## Authorized Code Flow